-- 8.1.4 Engine oils may be chosen for engine test audits based on a randomly generated list of API licensees, weighted by volume (see Annex L). - 8.1.5 API will contract with independent organizations to collect samples from the field and conduct all physical and chemical analyses, bench tests, and engine tests. - 8.1.6 Data obtained through the Aftermarket Audit Program are considered confidential, are available only to the appropriate API staff and the licensee, and are used only for the purposes stated in the inquiry.
+- 8.1.4 API will contract with independent organizations to collect samples from the field and conduct all physical and chemical analyses, bench tests, and engine tests. - 8.1.5 Data obtained through the Aftermarket Audit Program are considered confidential, are available only to the appropriate API staff and the licensee, and are used only for the purposes stated in the inquiry.
 Specific data derived from the Aftermarket Audit Program will not be used for any reason other than the monitoring process without written permission from the licensee.
 When summary data are issued by API, they will not be company specific.

 8.2.
-Violations
+VIOLATIONS